-The information contained under the caption "Additional Information Concerning Directors and Officers" of the Company's Proxy Statement for the Annual Meeting of Shareholders to be held on May 28, 2015, is incorporated herein by reference.
+The information contained under the caption "Additional Information Concerning Directors and Officers" of the Company's Proxy Statement for the Annual Meeting of Shareholders to be held on May 26, 2016 is incorporated herein by reference.

-As a TARP recipient the Company is required to have an Excessive Expenditure Policy.
-Such a policy was adopted by the Company's Board of Directors on July 23, 2009, and is posted on the Bank's website at www.thefirstbank.com.
+As a TARP recipient we are required to have an Excessive Expenditure Policy.
+Such a policy was adopted by the Company's Board of Directors on July 23, 2009, and is posted on The First's website at www.thefirstbank.com.